-Russell King re-joins the coaching staff of his alma mater for his second season as assistant coach of the Kean University men’s lacrosse team in 2018.
+Russell King re-joins the coaching staff of his alma mater for his third season as assistant coach of the Kean University men’s lacrosse team in 2018.
 King serves as the defensive coordinator.

 A two-time All-Skyline Conference long stick midfielder as a Cougar, King gobbled up 46 ground balls and forced 13 turnovers while assisting on four Kean goals in his senior season.

-King has coached with River Dell Regional High School and Building Blocks Lacrosse since his last season with Kean in 2013.
+King has coaching experience with River Dell Regional High School and Building Blocks Lacrosse.
 He is a 2014 Kean graduate with a degree in history education, and is currently a social studies teacher at Kawameeh Middle School in Union.

-Mike Cantelli joins the Kean University men’s lacrosse program for his first season on the sideline in 2018.
+Mike Cantelli joins the Kean University men’s lacrosse program for his second season on the sideline in 2018.
 Cantelli serves as the offensive coordinator.

 Previously, Cantelli played and coached at SUNY Cortland, where he was a Second-Team All-American and twice named to the SUNYAC All-Conference team.
 He scored 118 points on 70 goals and 48 assists during his four-year career.
 He led the Red Dragons to a 24-0 record in conference play, won four SUNYAC Tournament titles and made four NCAA Div.
 III playoff appearances during his career.
 He earned a spot in the 2015 North-South Game.

-Cantelli earned his BS in physical education from Cortland in 2015.
+Cantelli earned his Bachelor of Science degree in physical education from Cortland in 2015.
 He currently is a teacher in the Holmdel School District.

-Edward Adams joins the Kean University men’s lacrosse coaching staff for the 2017 season after concluding his playing career with the Cougars as the program’s Most Valuable Player in 2016.
+Edward Adams returns to the coaching staff for his second season in 2018 after concluding his playing career with the Cougars as the program’s Most Valuable Player in 2016.